tschaffter/docker-dnsmasq/README.md

 running and hard to roll back.

-If you prefer to use the latest version available without manually updating your configuration and reproducibility is secondary, then it is fine to use a moving tag.
+If you prefer to use the latest version available without manually updating your configuration and reproducibility is secondary, then it makes sense to use a moving tag.

 ## License